-You can include a real mix of destinations, including Tobago Cays, a huge horseshoe reef that offers some of the best snorkeling in the Caribbean, and the larger island of St Vincent, or even sail onward to Saint Lucia.
+You can include a real mix of destinations, including Tobago Cays, a huge horseshoe reef that offers some of the best snorkelling in the Caribbean, and the larger island of St Vincent, or even sail onward to Saint Lucia.

 By sailing the Caribbean you don’t have to rely on local ferries or water-taxis, allowing you to pack a lot in.
 You can visit Grenada’s rum distillery, St Vincent’s lively produce market and laze on an untouched sandbank near Petit Saint Vincent, all in a few days.
 With your skipper’s local knowledge, you can also visit some of their recommended places, which might not be found in a guidebook.